Author has written 1 story for Familiar of Zero.

 Yaoi: I have absolutely nothing against Yaoi.
 I really don't.
 It is simply the gay version of a normal romance fanfic.
 The problem is that almost all of these are written horribly, and by fangirls instead of actually gay people.
 See the problem here?
 The creatures are indeed a plague, and they make the gay community look bad...
 They really do.
 I know a few gay people and they do not appreciate being made out to look like they will screw anything with a pulse because some girl finds the idea hot.

 Bashing: One thing I absolutely do have something against is bashing.
 Why the hell would anyone intentionally damage a character for their story?
-That just sounds so stupid.
-If you can't make your plot work with the characters, chances are there is something wrong with your plot.
+That is stupid.
+If you cannot make your plot work with the characters, chances are there is something wrong with your plot.
 I don't tend to read these fics after I notice the bashing.
 I have made a few exceptions to this rule however, all of which being stories that warned about the bashing from the beginning.
 If I start a story knowing there is going to be bashing, and I read a few chapters in, and it is bearable or you give me a logical reason; there is a pretty high chance I am sticking with it.
 If however I get halfway in a story and just find out then that you suddenly decided to butcher your characters without warning for some stupid plot point, I'm dropping the story.
 There is no argument, no way to get me back.
 I say butcher the characters for a reason here, a little off character is bearable.
 I may not promote it but I'm not going to drop your story because Sasuke goes a bit far, even if I will mention it.
 By the way, he is NEVER as bad as some of these stories make him out to be.
 I'm not going to drop your story because Hinata can't speak, although I will mention it.
 Not sure if I can even help that one though, it has become a meme...

 God mode/Illogical growth: I generally loath a story where the main character becomes really powerful really fast, no true hardship for it.
 His power is basically gifted to him, like a sword that destroys worlds or some shit.
 Just, what the hell guys?
 I also generally loath a story with no conflict because the main character is like a god.
 Just because the story has a plot, doesn't mean it has conflict.
 Conflict is something the main characters have to struggle against, you know the word, struggle.
 I'm not going to finish something that I see no point in doing so.
 No conflict, no read...
 Most of the time

 Kage Bunshin learning technique: I've read about this technique where Naruto spams thousands of clones and learns massive things in a short time.
 Has no one ever thought about the logic here?
 Forget brain overload, because that could technically be worked around.
 Just really think on this.
 Kage Bunshin is a technique that creates an identical copy of the user right?
 This means mental as well.
 This means that two different Kage Bunshin will be identical.
 Noticing the problem here yet?
 The idea behind this technique is that massive amounts of IDENTICAL clones train, at the exact same time, and come up with equally massive amounts of training in a short period of time.
 Has anyone noticed the problem yet?
 They all have the exact same mind, and therefore if told to do the exact same thing, are going to do it exactly the same.
 So logically, when one clone had a breakthrough, all the clones would have a breakthrough.
 At the SAME TIME!
-Think about this for a second, logically Naruto would not gain massive amounts of training unless that training was to memorize a kata or something.
+Naruto would not gain massive amounts of training unless that training was to memorize a kata or something.
 No, he would simply gain massive amounts of the exact same progress.
 I've never shared this thought with anyone but meh, mine as well.
 Still good for handwriting or something.
 Maybe memorization.